Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Pursuant to the Federal Act on the Protection of the Environment, fees are charged for licences, inspections and special services.

 On the federal level, the General Fee Ordinance applies.
-On the cantonal level, the fee ordinance of the concerned canton applies.
-In Zurich, for example, the fee for an environmental permit is calculated based on a time spent basis, whereby the fee may not exceed Sfr25,000.
+On the cantonal and communal level, the fee ordinance of the concerned canton applies.
+In Zurich, for example, the fee for a permit relating to environmental matters is calculated based on a time spent basis, whereby the fee may not exceed Sfr25,000.

 Validity period and renewal